 Improve IT expenditure and resource allocation decisions

-Detect, analyse and mitigate attacks
+Detect, analyze and mitigate attacks

-Investigate, prioritise and remediate incidents and workflow
+Investigate, prioritize and remediate incidents and workflow

 Increase your security team’s capability and productivity